chloetychang/cits3200-group-49/Meetings/Week 7/Internal Meeting 7.md

 ### Actions
  - To merge the branch by Friday
  - Putting the database to Github (Somehow)
  - Additional test for DB migration
+ - Doccumenting DB migration
 <br>

 ## Item 3 - Back End Discussion